liusr0423/double-drift-fMRI/README.md

-Codes and data for the pre-scan behavioral experiment of "Neural Correlates of the Conscious Perception of Visual Location Lie Outside Visual Cortex" (2019, Current Biology) by Liu, Yu, Tse &amp; Cavanagh.
+Codes and data for the pre-scan behavioral experiment of the article "Neural Correlates of the Conscious Perception of Visual Location Lie Outside Visual Cortex" (2019, Current Biology) by Liu, Yu, Tse &amp; Cavanagh.

 URL: https://www.cell.com/current-biology/fulltext/S0960-9822(19)31373-9